Harshh-26/Harshh-26/README.md

 # 👋 Hi , I'm Harshvardhan Singh

-I’m an MCA student at K.R.
-Mangalam University with a strong foundation in C++, Java, Python, and Web Development.
+I’m an MCA student with a strong foundation in C++, Java, Python, and Web Development.
 I enjoy creating efficient applications and learning new technologies that push my problem-solving skills.

 Currently improving my expertise in Full-Stack Development and exploring how AI and Cloud can be applied in practical projects.